bxdoan/bxdoan/README.md

 <div align="center">

-> Everything you’ve ever wanted is on the other side of fear.
+> Success usually comes to those who are too busy to be looking for it.

-> — George Addair —
+> — Henry David Thoreau —

 </div>